 Like Banh Mi Phuong, Madam Khanh is popular so expect a packed restaurant when you visit.
 The good news is that banh mi is easy to eat so you can get it to go if the restaurant is full.

 Address: 115 Trần Cao Vân, Phường Minh An, Hoi An, Quảng Nam, Vietnam

 What We Paid: VND 20,000-30,000 per banh mi

 Com ga is the Vietnamese version of Hainanese chicken rice.
 Originally from China, it found its way to Hoi An by way of Chinese traders who settled in Quang Nam Province.
 Many of these traders were from Hainan which is less than 450 km northeast of Hoi An.

 Com ga is a dish of shredded poached chicken served with seasoned pilaf rice, shredded green papaya and carrot, fresh herbs, and a bowl of chicken broth that may or may not contain offal and cubes of congealed blood.
 It’s one of those deceptive dishes that looks tasteless but is absolutely packed with flavor.

-We made the mistake of skipping com ga in 2017 so I made sure to visit as many places as I could on this trip.
-It’s one of the best food experiences I’ve had not just in Hoi An, but in all of Vietnam.
+We made the mistake of skipping com ga in 2017 so I made sure to visit as many com ga restaurants as I could on this trip.
+It’s one of the best Asian food experiences I’ve had not just in Hoi An, but in all of Vietnam.
 Don’t miss it.